 I’ve seen coaches online who say “you have to land on your shooting foot”.

 Yes, you want to know how to.
-And will land on your shooting foot more often, but you don’t have have or need to.
+You will land on your shooting foot more often, but you don’t have to.

 On the contrary, there are going to be times you need to land on your plant leg (non-kicking foot).